Gluten Free Snickerdoodle Bars and a NEW BOOK!

 1 teaspoon pure vanilla extract

-1 ¼ cups gluten free flour
+1 ¼ cups gluten free all purpose flour

 ½ teaspoon kosher salt